eirikhanasand/lsm/README.md

 # lsm
-Library Safety Manager Open Source Plugin For Artifactory Whitelist and blacklist packages for JFrog Artifactory to prevent download of malicious or vulnerable code.
+Library Safety Manager Open Source Plugin For Artifactory Allow and block packages for JFrog Artifactory to prevent download of malicious or vulnerable code.

 ## Quick setup frontend / api
 NB: This is the quick guide for rapid testing without auth.
 It should only be used for testing purposes.
 To deploy with auth, please see the "Deploying with auth" section.